amalg20/java-project1-github-repo-sda/README.md

-# Ironhack midterm project template
+# Restaurant Management System

+## Description of the project:

 This project provides a template to build a restaurant management web application using Spring Boot.
-It contains three main entity classes - Staff, MenuItem and Order.
+It contains four main entity classes - Staff, MenuItem Room and Order.
 Staff represents employees working at the restaurant.
 MenuItem represents food/drink items on the menu.
+Room represents the reservation rooms .
 Order represents orders placed by customers.

 There is a one-to-many relationship between Staff and Order, as one staff member can handle multiple orders.
 There is also a many-to-one relationship between Order and MenuItem, as one order contains multiple menu items.